UMAprotocol/docs/docs/community/KPI-options.md

 ## Next Steps & Resources

-- Read this [medium article](https://medium.com/uma-project/uma-kpi-options-and-airdrop-bae86be16ce4) which explains UMA’s KPI Options.
+- Read this [medium article](https://medium.com/uma-project/uma-kpi-options-and-airdrop-bae86be16ce4) which explains UMA’s TVL Options experiment.
-- Watch [this video](https://www.youtube.com/watch?v=U1xNkCbuiPA&amp%3Bfeature=youtu.be) to gain some additional insight as well.
+- Watch this KPI Options explainer [video](https://www.youtube.com/watch?v=U1xNkCbuiPA&amp%3Bfeature=youtu.be).
-- Check out our developer quickstart tutorial to learn how to launch your own expiring contract.
+- Start exploring which performance metrics you would like your community to work towards.
 - Reach out to us along the way if you have any questions.
 We’re available on Discord or at hello@umaproject.org